search

 At Exness, we classify our total FX currency pairs into three categories—major, minor, and exotic—based on factors such as liquidity and trading volume.
 Please note that the FX currency pairs available for trading vary depending on your account type.
 The list of FX currency pairs available for trading at Exness is as follows.

-Among the FX currency pairs offered by Exness, USD-based pairs such as USD/JPY (U.S. Dollar/Japanese Yen) and EUR/USD (Euro/U.S. Dollar) are classified as major currency pairs.
+Among the FX currency pairs offered by Exness, U.S. dollar-based pairs—such as USD/JPY (U.S. dollar/Japanese yen) and EUR/USD (euro/U.S. dollar)—are classified as major currency pairs.

 These are known as “dollar straights” and include seven highly liquid currency pairs that are popular among FX traders.
 Additionally, at Exness, the DXY (Dollar Index)—which measures the value of the U.S. dollar against a basket of six currencies, including the euro and the Japanese yen—is also classified as a major currency pair.

-List of Major FX Currency Pairs at Exness
+List of Major FX Currency Pairs Offered by Exness

 AUD/USD, DXY, EUR/USD, GBP/USD, NZD/USD, USD/CAD, USD/CHF, USD/JPY